 One step for combating climate change is ensuring our energy is coming from cleaner sources.
 The grid continues to become cleaner with ten different sources for our electricity across all utilities that feed the entire portfolio.
-Of all electricity sources 63% of our portfolio's sources are renewable, where 12% comes from solar and

-20% from hydroelectric sources based on 2018 data.
-This translates to covering 56% of our total electricity usage with renewable sources.
+Of all electricity sources 46% of our portfolio's sources are renewable, where 11% comes from solar and 22% from hydroelectric sources based on 2018 data.
+This translates to covering about 27% of our total energy with renewable sources.
 Our property with the highest renewable energy is 975 California in Palo Alto, CA with 100% renewable energy.
-Russell Investments Center in Seattle, WA comes in at a close second with 97% renewable electricity.
+Russell Investments Center comes in at a close second with 93% renewable electricity.